 A polar vortex is an area of low pressure—a wide expanse of swirling cold air—that is parked in polar regions.
-The one up north can cause some pretty wild weather and sub-zero temperatures in the United States.
-But it's not a new thing—this low-pressure system is almost always up there.
+During winter, the polar vortex at the North Pole expands, sending cold air southward.
+This happens fairly often and can be associated with outbreaks of cold temperatures in the United States.

-But without that strong low-pressure system, the jet stream doesn’t have much to keep it in line.
+Without that strong low-pressure system, the jet stream does not have enough force to maintain its usual path.
 It becomes wavy and rambling.
-Put a couple of areas of high-pressure systems in its way, and all of a sudden you have a river of cold air being pushed down south along with the rest of the polar vortex system.
+When high-pressure systems get in its way, a collection of cold air pushes south, along with the rest of the polar vortex system.